gyl555666/WiKAN/README.md

-# KANLoc
+# WiKAN
-This project, proposes a KANLoc that can be used for indoor localization and verifies its effectiveness on three real datasets.
+This project, proposes a WiKAN(KANLoc) that can be used for indoor localization and verifies its effectiveness on three real datasets.